giovastabile/dtcc/docs/usage_viewer.rst

     color_data = pc.points[:,0]
     pc.view(pc_data = color_data)

-The second example shows how to build a city from raw data and view the building mesh with three different coloring options.
+The second example demonstrates how to build a city from raw data and view the building mesh with three different coloring options.
 The first option is the default colors calculated from vertex z-coordinates.
-In the second option colors are calculated based on appended data.
+In the second option colors are are determined based on appended data.
 In the third option the colors as [r, g, b] values in the range [0, 1] are appended directly.

 .. code:: python